 Lip PaintDon't try this unless you are somewhat artistic and are confident of a

 steady hand.
-I use nail polish to touch up chips on the lip paint.
-I use a
+I use acrylic paint (or sometimes nail polish) to touch up chips on the lip paint.
+I try to match the

 I use a very fine paintbrush to paint the doll's lips.
 I don't use the nail